nicbou/nicolasbouliane.com/content/blog/maps.md

 If this works well, I want to replicate the success across the entire website.
 If I know precisely how long it takes to get a work visa, to register a business or to become a citizen, I can make people's journey a lot more predictable.

-In October 2024, I have built [a form to collect feedback](https://allaboutberlin.com/tools/residence-permit-feedback) about the immigration office processing times.
+In October 2024, I have built [a form to collect feedback](https://allaboutberlin.com/guides/auslanderbehorde-wait-times) about the immigration office processing times.
+It comes with a nice tool to visualize average wait times by department, and individual reports from readers.
+[Read more about it.](/projects/immigration-office-wait-times)

 ![](/images/blue-card-feedback.png)